Alpine plants growing on a high-altitude mountain slope for an article about mercury emissions

 The same study that confirmed the 70% reduction also identified a complicating factor: mercury previously deposited in soils and ocean sediments is now being re-emitted back into the atmosphere as temperatures rise and ecosystems are disturbed.
 This “legacy mercury” represents a significant ongoing source that won’t disappear even if all new industrial emissions stopped tomorrow.

-Artisanal and small-scale gold mining — practiced by an estimated 15 million people in the Global South — also remains a major emissions source that the Minamata Convention has struggled to address, in part because much of the activity is informal and difficult to regulate.
+Artisanal and small-scale gold mining — practiced by an estimated 15 million people in the Global South — also remains a major emissions source that the convention has struggled to address, in part because much of the activity is informal and difficult to regulate.
 The UN Environment Programme’s Global Mercury Partnership is working to provide safer alternatives to mercury-based gold extraction, but uptake has been uneven.

-A model for other crises
+A model for solving what seems unsolvable

 The mercury story joins a growing list of environmental problems that once seemed intractable and turned out to be solvable.
 The recovery of the ozone layer following the Montreal Protocol, the dramatic reduction in lead exposure after leaded gasoline was phased out, and the partial recovery of several overfished marine populations all follow a similar arc: scientific consensus, international agreement, and sustained policy implementation producing measurable results.